-The Pipestone National Monument, managed by the US National Park Service, is the site of ancient quarries where Native Americans have dug out stone used for the carving of their ritual pipes.
+The Pipestone National Monument, managed by the United States National Park Service, is the site of ancient quarries where Native Americans have dug out the red stone used for the carving of their ritual pipes.
 As noted in the seminal text of Native American religious beliefs and practices, Black Elk Speaks, “When you pray with this pipe, you pray for and with everything.”
 The American Indians believed that the smoke from a pipe made a connection to the Great Spirit by carrying prayers aloft.

 You can read more stories about the importance of pipes on the National Park service site.